ICMOL/DeNox/README.md

 #### Peak Quality Assessments

-These metrics are used to quantify the overall peak shape and retention time consistency between samples.
+These measures are used to quantify the overall peak shape and retention time consistency between samples.

 ![image](https://github.com/ICMOL/DeNox/blob/main/images/output.PNG)